NFP Trading Strategy Guide

-The nonfarm payroll, or simply the NFP, is always an important and influential event in the economic calendar.
-But what is the nonfarm payroll?
+The nonfarm payroll, or simply the NFP, is an important event in the economic calendar.
+But what is nonfarm payroll?
 When is it?
-And how should it be interpreted?
+And how can it be interpreted?
 In this article, we answer these questions, examine how to trade NFP, provide an example of an NFP trading strategy and much more!

 Table of Contents